 In 2018, according to the IMF, Tanzania’s GDP was $ 51,725 million.
 Half of the country’s workforce finds employment in the agricultural sector, while the rest is divided between mining, manufacturing, food processing and telecommunications.
 The heavy dependence on agriculture makes Tanzania vulnerable to environmental shocks and commodity prices.
 Some of its main exports are minerals such as gold and diamonds, coffee, cotton, tea and tobacco.
 Tourism in Tanzania is also on the rise.
 About 38 percent of the land area is set aside in protected areas for conservation, but they are used as game reserves and national parks.
 The country is also home to Kilimanjaro, which attracts the attention of international tourists who want to visit the sleeping giant.
 17.5% of GDP in 2016 came from tourism and is expected to continue to increase.

-In conclusion, With the current pandemic that has plagued the world in 2021, it is expected that there will be a drastic decline in the GDP of countries in Africa, not only in Africa but all over the world.
+In conclusion, With the current pandemic that has plagued the world, it is expected that there will be a drastic decline in the GDP of countries in Africa, not only in Africa but all over the world.

 With a GDP of $ 376.284 trillion in 2018 and more in the subsequent years, Nigeria is rated as the richest country in Africa.
 The economy is classified as mixed and an emerging market.